Route: Chandigarh- Chamba- Bharmour- Kugti – Khajjiar- Dalhousie- Chandigarh

-Day 4 (9 June) –On our last day, we rise early for a hearty breakfast with majestic sunrise views and start our drive to Dalhousie.
+Day 4 (29 Sept) –On our last day, we rise early for a hearty breakfast with majestic sunrise views and start our drive to Dalhousie.
 This bustling commercial hub of Chamba district is known for its archaic colonial-era buildings and impressive views of the Dhauladhar Mountains.
-With churches, waterfalls, a wildlife sanctuary and quaint cafes along colourful markets, Dalhousie is rightfully a much-loved tourist destination.
+With churches, waterfalls, a wildlife sanctuary and quaint cafes along with colourful markets, Dalhousie is rightfully a much-loved tourist destination.

 After exploring Dalhousie’s beauty, we head on back to our last leg of our road trip towards Chandigarh with memories to last for a lifetime!